cea-hpc/modules/doc/source/module.rst

  error are preserved and sequence is resumed with the evaluation of remaining modulefile in list.
-Conversely, mod-to-sh sequence is aborted and changes from already evaluated modules are withdrawn if :subcmd:`mod-to-sh` sub-command is defined in :mconfig:`abort_on_error` configuration option.
+Conversely, mod-to-sh sequence is aborted and changes from already evaluated modules are withdrawn if :subcmd:`mod-to-sh` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html